 O: Who would be paying for your trip?

 M: Google would be paying.
-They would be paying 1100$ for every attendee, and if that falls short, my organisation can cover the rest.
+They would pay $1100 for every attendee, and if that falls short, my organization can cover the rest.
 (More typing and looking at the screen)

 M: Yes.
 I am a fourth-year student.